hashgraph/hedera-protobufs-java/docs/NotNestedDoc.md

 <a name="ThresholdSignature"></a>

 ### ThresholdSignature
  A signature corresponding to a ThresholdKey.
-For an N-of-M threshold key, this is a list of M signatures, at least N of which must be non-null.
+For an N-of-M threshold key, this is a list of M signatures, at least N of which must be non-null.<BR>This message is deprecated and succeeded by SignaturePair and SignatureMap messages.

 | Field | Type | Description |   |
 | ----- | ---- | ----------- | - |